Cheney, Washington: History

-When Washington became a state in 1889, Cheney was able to obtain legislation establishing one of the state normal schools, mandatory under the Enabling Act, in Cheney.
+When Washington became a state in 1889, Cheney was able to obtain legislation establishing one of the state's normal schools, mandatory under the Enabling Act, in Cheney.
 Its most convincing argument was that it already had the physical beginnings of a normal school in the Benjamin P. Cheney Academy.

 Disagreement between legislators and governors resulted in three appropriation vetoes for the normal school in the next 25 years, but in each case, the citizens of Cheney somehow raised the funds to keep the college going until the next legislative session.
 The growth of the Cheney Normal School and the transformation of the frontier land into a thriving community were the basis for the changing attitudes in this area.
 The innovators who created the small community atmosphere were the women of the frontier.
-All of the energies that were once focused into making the west a home for their families were transformed into creating a vision of preferred lifestyle choices for the youth.
+All of the energies that were once focused on making the West home for their families were transformed into creating a vision of preferred lifestyle choices for the youth.

 The Battle of Four Lakes

 Geography

 Cheney is located at 47°29′19″N 117°34′43″W (47.488634, -117.578581), at an elevation of 2400 ft.

-Cheney is at the highest point on the railroads between Spokane and Portland, and sits atop the route of gentlest gradient from the Spokane Valley to the Columbia Plateau, which was the reason for much of its early growth and railroad activity.
-The town is built on rolling palouse hills overlooking Channeled Scablands carved out by the pre-historic Missoula Floods to the south and east.
+Cheney is at the highest point on the railroads between Spokane and Portland and sits atop the route of the gentlest gradient from the Spokane Valley to the Columbia Plateau, which was the reason for much of its early growth and railroad activity.
+The town is built on rolling Palouse hills overlooking Channeled Scablands carved out by the pre-historic Missoula Floods to the south and east.
 These scablands now host "pothole" lakes and wetlands, and are home to Turnbull National Wildlife Refuge.
-There are numerous lakes, along with the Spokane River and Little Spokane River, that are located within 20 mi of Cheney that provide abundant recreational opportunities such as boating, swimming, water skiing and fishing.
+There are numerous lakes, along with the Spokane River and Little Spokane River, that are located within 20 mi of Cheney that provide abundant recreational opportunities such as boating, swimming, water skiing, and fishing.

 According to the United States Census Bureau, the city has a total area of 4.30 sqmi, of which, 4.27 sqmi is land and 0.03 sqmi is water.